C3S/collecting_society_docker/README.rst

 -----

 .. note:: Some files and folders are created on the first run of the
-    `update script`_, `docs-build script`_ or `service-test script`_ and many
-    are symlinks into the shared volume, as the files need to be accessible from within the container.
+    `project script`_ update command, `docs-build script`_ or `service-test script`_ and many are symlinks into the shared volume, as the files need to be accessible from within the container.

 ::